-12. Grantee Responsibilities and Federal Requirements
+12. Recipient Responsibilities and Federal Requirements

-The grantee has full responsibility for the conduct of the project or activity supported under this grant and for adherence to the grant terms and conditions.
-Although the grantee is encouraged to seek the advice and opinion of NSF on special problems that may arise, such advice does not diminish the grantee's responsibility for making sound scientific and administrative judgments and should not imply that the responsibility for operating decisions has shifted to NSF.
+The recipient has full responsibility for the conduct of the project or activity supported under this award and for adherence to the award terms and conditions.
+Although the recipient is encouraged to seek the advice and opinion of NSF on special problems that may arise, such advice does not diminish the recipient's responsibility for making sound scientific and administrative judgments and should not imply that the responsibility for operating decisions has shifted to NSF.

-The grantee is responsible for notifying NSF about: (1) any allegation of research misconduct that it concludes has substance and requires an investigation in accordance with NSF research misconduct regulations published at 45 CFR Part 689; or (2) any significant problems relating to the administrative or financial aspects of the grant.
+The recipient is responsible for notifying NSF about: (1) any allegation of research misconduct that it concludes has substance and requires an investigation in accordance with NSF research misconduct regulations published at 45 CFR § 689; or (2) any significant problems relating to the administrative or financial aspects of the award.

-By acceptance of this grant, the grantee agrees to comply with the applicable Federal requirements for grants and cooperative agreements and to the prudent management of all expenditures and actions affecting the grant including the monitoring of subrecipients (if applicable).
-Specific guidance on subrecipient monitoring and management can be found in 2 CFR §§200.331-332.
+By acceptance of this award, the recipient agrees to comply with the applicable Federal requirements and to the prudent management of all expenditures and actions affecting the award including the monitoring of subrecipients (if applicable).
+Specific guidance on subrecipient monitoring and management can be found in 2 CFR §§ 200.331-332.

-Documentation for each expenditure or action affecting this grant must reflect appropriate organizational reviews or approvals that should be made in advance of the action.
-The grantee also is responsible for ensuring necessary documentation for all subawards is maintained for the same retention period as the grantee and for making it available to NSF upon request.
+Documentation for each expenditure or action affecting this award must reflect appropriate organizational reviews or approvals that should be made in advance of the action.
+The recipient also is responsible for ensuring necessary documentation for all subawards is maintained for the same retention period as the recipient and for making it available to NSF upon request.